High-Energy Limit of Quantum Electrodynamics beyond Sudakov Approximation

 To summarize, we have generalized the result of Sudakov~\cite{Sudakov:1954sw} to the leading power-suppressed contribution.
 This is an important step towards a systematic renormalization group analysis of the high energy behavior of the gauge theory amplitudes beyond the leading power approximation.
 The leading power-suppressed double-logarithmic corrections reveal a few characteristic features which distinguish them from the Sudakov double logarithms.
-In particular, they are induced by a soft electron pair exchange and result in an enhancement of the power-suppressed contribution.
+In particular, they are induced by a soft electron pair exchange and result in an enhancement of the power-suppressed contribution in the region where the double logarithmic approximation is applicable.
 In QCD our method can be used for the analysis of the high-energy processes involving heavy quarks up to two loops.
 Extending the analysis to the higher orders of perturbative QCD and to subleading logarithms is a very interesting problem which is beyond the scope of this Letter.